websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/sharing-forms-and-managing-submissions/form-reports.md

 ### Bar Graphs

-The Multiple Selection field accepts multiple entries for one selection request (e.g., _Select the toppings for your sandwich:_).
+The Multiple Selection field accepts multiple entries for one selection request (e.g., _Select the toppings for your sandwich_).
 The proportion of selections is displayed in a horizontal bar graph.

 ![Multiple Selection entries are displayed in a horizontal bar graph.](./form-reports/images/04.png)

-The Grid field accepts a single entry for each of multiple related questions (e.g., _Rate these Sylvester Stallone movies as Good, Bad, or No Opinion:_).
+The Grid field accepts a single entry for each of multiple related questions (e.g., _Rate these Sylvester Stallone movies as Good, Bad, or No Opinion_).
 The proportion of selections is displayed in a vertical bar graph, with bars grouped by question.

 ![Grid entries are displayed in a vertical bar graph.](./form-reports/images/05.png)